 Takoma Park is a decidedly white-collar city, with fully 87.01% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Takoma Park is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Takoma Park who work in management occupations (11.55%), office and administrative support (10.39%), and teaching (8.32%).
+Overall, Takoma Park is a city of professionals, managers, and service providers.
+There are especially a lot of people living in Takoma Park who work in management occupations (12.18%), teaching (10.85%), and business and financial occupations (8.15%).

 Of important note, Takoma Park is also a city of artists.
 Takoma Park has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Takoma Park’s character.

 Also of interest is that Takoma Park has more people living here who work in computers and math than 95% of the places in the US.